 Our vision for 2016 included membership and attendance, facilities, ministries, and other programs.
-Based on our recent growth trends, we envisioned 160 new members (total of 400), 300 in weekly worship, and increased staff (senior and associate pastor, a youth coordinator/leader, an administrative assistant).
 We envisioned the need for more space including a youth house, land for expansion and more parking, additional classroom space, a larger nursery and toddler space, using the parsonage to provide needed space, and having a church bus.
 We envisioned three worship services, continuing our strong study and prayer ministries, expanded mission focus, expanded music ministry, expanded youth ministry, expanded children’s ministry, after school programs for children and youth, programs for seniors, and perhaps a Parents Day Out Program.

 We believe that our vision is realistic and achievable if we continue to focus on making disciples of Jesus and listening for God’s still small voice to lead us.